L3viathan/tinyMCW/README.md

 - When the second player joins, they are teleported to the first player (currently not implemented through a plugin)
 - The `!ping` command, to which the server will reply with "pong"
 - `!sethome`, `!home`, and `!delhome`, implemented with armorstands
+- `!strike <playername>`, summons a lightning bolt at some player; demonstration of command arguments

 At the moment, all commands can be run by everyone, but that will change in the near future.